KungPhoo/ba67-basic/readme.md

 ```

 ### PRINT USING
-Outputs text or values as a formated string to the screen.
+Outputs text or values as a formatted string to the screen.

 **Usage:** `PRINT USING format; expr [, expr ...]`